Wildlife Killing Contests

 Numerous state wildlife agencies and officials have recognized that killing contests undermine the reputation of hunters.
 Contests have been characterized by state officials as “slaughter fests” and “stomach-turning examples of wanton waste” that are “about personal profit [and] animal cruelty.”
 Investigation video footage has shown contest participants slinging dead coyotes and foxes into piles to be weighed and judged, joking about the methods used to lure and kill the animals, and laughing and posing for photos in front of a row of foxes strung up by their feet.
 Such behavior demonstrates a complete lack of respect for wildlife, promotes gratuitous violence, and sends the irresponsible and disturbing message that wanton killing is fun.

-2. Wildlife killing contests undermine modern, science‐based wildlife management principles and are not an effective wildlife management tool
+2. Wildlife killing contests undermine science‐based wildlife management

 The indiscriminate killing promoted by wildlife killing contests is counterproductive to effective wildlife population management.
-Scientific studies have shown that many wildlife populations depleted by unnatural means simply reproduce more quickly due to the sudden drop in competition for resources and changes to social structure from the loss of individuals.
+Scientific studies have shown that many wildlife populations depleted by unnatural means simply reproduce more quickly due to the sudden drop in competition for resources and the disruption of delicate social structures.
 This effect is well documented for coyote populations in particular, which are common targets of wildlife killing contests.
 State wildlife management agencies across the country have recognized that killing contests do not control coyote population size over the long term.
 In the short term, loss of coyotes negatively impacts the environment because the species is an integral part of healthy ecosystems.

 3. Wildlife killing contests do not increase populations of game animals